mcclatchy-southeast/security_for_sale/readme.md

 Instead of flipping these properties, investors held onto them, making money from rental payments and fees and growing equity as the value of the properties recovered.
 They also created rental-backed securities, a new financial instrument that sold bond holders the promise of future rental income.

 Below, you'll find links to our reporting and resources and data that powered the investigation.

+> NOTE: If you're a journalist or researcher interested in investigating corporate ownership your local single-family home market, [check out our toolkit](https://mcclatchy-southeast.github.io/sfr-toolkit/) for code and tutorials to replicate our work in your community.
+And if you use our work, [please reach out to let us know](mailto:mtdukes@newsobserver.com)!

 ## Read the series